Norwegian oil and gas workers start strike, cutting output | Headlines

 If they did, it could reduce the output of crude and other oil liquids by another 160,000 boepd and natural gas output by close to 230,000 boepd, according to a Reuters calculation.
 Members of the Lederne trade union on Thursday voted down a proposed wage agreement that had been negotiated by companies and union leaders.

 "The strike has begun," Audun Ingvartsen, the leader of the Lederne trade union said in an interview.
-The Norwegian government has said it was following the conflict "closely".
+The Norwegian Labour Ministry reiterated that it was following the conflict "closely".
 It can intervene to stop a strike if there are exceptional circumstances.

 On Tuesday, oil and gas output will be reduced by 89,000 barrels of oil equivalent per day (boepd), of which gas output makes up 27,500 boepd, Equinor has said.
 On Wednesday, the strike will deepen the cut to the country's gas output to a total of 292,000 barrels of oil equivalent per day, or 13% of output, NOG said on Sunday.